 Punitive damages may be available, however, through a “survival action” on behalf of the decedent's estate.11

-California's wrongful death law is sometimes combined with a so-called “survival action” under California Code of Civil Procedure 377.30.
+California wrongful death lawsuits are sometimes combined with a so-called “survival action” under California Code of Civil Procedure 377.30.

-While a wrongful death lawsuit compensates the deceased person's family for their losses, a survival lawsuit lets the heirs sue on the deceased's behalf.
+While a wrongful death lawsuit compensates the deceased person's family for their losses, a survival lawsuit lets the heirs sue on behalf of the deceased's estate.

 A survival lawsuit can compensate the deceased person's estate for two types of losses:

 - Claims unrelated to the death and which the deceased had the right to sue for as of the date of death, and/or

 - Claims for the injury that caused the death, provided the person survived those injuries for at least some period of time (no matter how short).